 Remembering “Digits”

 In reality, she regularly gave group individuals playing cards and notes of encouragement after they traveled to run marathons or halves collectively.
-Since the accident in December, women within the group have shared the notes amongst themselves to assist hold her memory alive.
+Since the accident in December, women within the group have shared the notes amongst themselves to assist in holding her memory alive.
 Several “Digitisms,” because the Running Wild ladies referred to like them, had been not unusual: “I’m stupidly proud of you,” “I love you large,” and “I love you extra than nachos, and that’s lots.

 Her electricity, friendliness, and humor had been apparent, even online.
-At their final huge run collectively at Rock ’N’ Roll Savannah in November 2018, Bridger surpassed over her telephone to Wells to have her take an image of Bridger along with her husband.
+At their final huge run collectively at Rock’ N’ Roll Savannah in November 2018, Bridger surpassed over her telephone to Wells to have her take an image of Bridger along with her husband.
 When searching through them after, Bridger observed the ones she changed into awaiting—plus one marvel addition: a selfie that Wells took when performing as the photographer.
 Bridger published them on Facebook, and in real Digits fashion, Wells answered, “For the file, in case you ever hand me your smartphone to take a p.C, you’re gonna get this sort of gemstones.”